 - Does a 4 Hybrid Replace a 3 Iron?

 - Which Hybrid Golf Club Will You Choose?

 What Number Hybrid Should I Get?

-Ultimately, deciding on the hybrids to carry in your golf bag is entirely down to personal preference.
+Ultimately, deciding on the hybrids to carry in your golf bag is a personal preference.

 Still, we would advise recreational and beginner golfers to carry at least a couple of hybrid clubs in their bags to replace long irons and fairway woods that are particularly difficult to hit.

 A good way to consider which hybrids to carry is to decide which club you struggle to hit the most, as switching it out of your bag and replacing it with a hybrid will likely make your life easier.